rafsaf/ogion/docs/deployment.md

 In general, use docker image `rafsaf/backuper` (here [available tags on dockerhub](https://hub.docker.com/r/rafsaf/backuper/tags)), it supports both `amd64` and `arm64` architectures.
 Standard way would be to run it with docker compose or as a kubernetes deployment.
 If not sure, use `latest`.

-For below examples, we will use tag `1.0`

 ## Docker Compose

 ### Docker compose file